liberapay/liberapay.com/README.md

 Gittip is funded on Gittip.

-Installation
+Dependencies
 ============

-The site is built with [Python](http://www.python.org/) 2.7 and the [Aspen](http://aspen.io/) web framework, and is hosted on [Heroku](http://www.heroku.com/).
+Gittip is built with [Python](http://www.python.org/) 2.7 and the [Aspen](http://aspen.io/) web framework, and is hosted on [Heroku](http://www.heroku.com/).
 [Balanced](https://www.balancedpayments.com/) is used for payment processing,